DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_complete-assessment-report.md

-The report should show how the service is meeting the [14 Service Standard points](https://apply-the-service-standard.education.gov.uk/service-standard).
+As a trained assessor, when writing the report you'll consider each of the [Service Standard points](https://apply-the-service-standard.education.gov.uk/service-standard) and give a [red, amber, green (RAG) rating](/service-assurance/complete-assessment-report/#give-the-service-a-rag-rating-for-each-service-standard) against each one.

+Each profession will lead on different standards.
+Asessors may have a view on all 14 standards, but specialist roles will lead on certain ones.
+For example, standard 1 should be led by user research, and standard 12 by architects and developers.

-As an assessor, you'll consider each standard point and give a [red, amber, green (RAG) rating](/service-assurance/complete-assessment-report/#give-the-service-a-rag-rating-for-each-service-standard) against each one.
-You should take into account the context the team are working in and evaluate the [Service Standards](https://apply-the-service-standard.education.gov.uk/service-standard) in a proportionate way.
+You should always take into account the context the team are working in and evaluate the [Service Standards](https://apply-the-service-standard.education.gov.uk/service-standard) in a proportionate way.

 You'll detail any actions that the team must take, where a red or amber rating is given against a standard.

-The report should also include an overall rating for the service, for how it’s currently meeting the Service Standard.
+The report should also include an overall rating for the service, for how it’s currently meeting the [Service Standard]((https://apply-the-service-standard.education.gov.uk/service-standard).
 The panel should work together to consider this, but it's the lead assessor’s responsibility to finalise the overall rating.

 ## Draft the report